junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "You know?
 His plan?"
 Obi-Wan is surprised, scanning his friend's face.

 Dex shrugs.
 "Most people around here know.
 How do you think he gets so many to follow him around, learn his secret art code, go to the meetings?
 Hope is an awful thing, I'm telling you.
-He gives it to people, and now, they can't live without."
+He gives it to people, and now, they can't live without it.
+That's where the trouble starts."

 Obi-Wan finds himself speechless once again.
 "And they all trust him, believe it's the right thing to do," he murmurs, remembering how he helps the starving family, the sick kid, the helpless old men and women in the group.
 They go to him for advice, for support, and he gives them something so much better than food and medicine -- he gives them hope.
-The hope of a tomorrow that they can live in freedom and prosperity, in democracy and republic, in a world better than the current one.
-In a world without the darkness created by the Emperor.
+The hope of a tomorrow that they can live in freedom and prosperity, in democracy, in a new Republic, in a world better than the current one.
+In a world without the darkness and fear created by the Emperor.

 "I need to think," Obi-Wan stands up.

 "Maybe you should stop thinking," Dex doesn't bother standing up to see him out, just staying in his seat.
 "Follow your feelings, Obi-Wan.
-Qui-Gon always say, follow your feelings."
+Qui-Gon always said: *Follow your feelings.*"

-He's answered with a sound of the diner's door clang shut.
+He's answered with a sound of the diner's door clanging shut.

 <br>

-When the night-time galaxy-wise broadcast starts, Obi-Wan finds himself go back to the wall painting Anakin showed him earlier.
-The wall covered by the massive colorful wings.
-The colors look dimmer in the night-time lighting, but the memory of them is still fresh enough to compensate.
+When the nighttime galaxy-wise broadcast starts, Obi-Wan finds himself going back to the wall painting Anakin showed him earlier.
+The wall that's covered by the massive colorful wings.
+The colors look dimmer in the night lighting, but the memory of them is still fresh enough to compensate.

 Obi-Wan sits before the wall, legs crossed, in his usual meditation posture.
 He can see Force flowing around the wall and painting just as it flows around Anakin.
 He asks the Force quietly, *What should I do?
 What's the right thing?*

 And then, the broadcasting starts.
 There is no public screen in this part of the town, but the sound still pierces through.
-Emperor's voice vibrates in the air as if it carries real electricity.
-As if saying, in all the corner of all the galaxy, as long as his image can be sent to, as long as his voice can touch, it is under his govern.
+The Emperor's voice vibrates in the air as if it carries real electricity.
+As if saying, in all the corners of all the galaxy, as long as his image can be sent to, as long as his voice can touch, it is under his governance.

 Free expression of art -- forbidden.
 Free assembly -- forbidden.
 Ill discussion of the Emperor -- arrest.
 Grudge against the system -- arrest.
-Leave house after curfew -- arrest.
+Leave your house after curfew -- arrest.

 It can almost get simplified into: Do anything anyone upstairs isn't happy about -- death.